FinweLtd/orion360-sdk-pro-hello-android/README.md

 Then, using the SDK Manager tool, install one or more Android SDKs.
 Notice that for Orion360 SDK Pro, minimum API level is 19: Android 4.4 KitKat.

+> Update: Starting from Orion360 SDK (Pro) for Android v.
+3.1, the minimum API level is 18: Jelly Bean.

 For accessing GitHub repositories, check that you have Git (open console and type 'git') or install it and restart Android Studio: https://git-scm.com